Request for Proposals:

 Eligibility requirements:

 • 501(c)(3) status.
 Applicants for this competitive grant program must have 501(c)(3) status.
-You will be required to verify your EIN as a part of the application.
+You will be required to verify your Employer Identification Number as a part of the application.

 • Middle school youth (6th, 7th, 8th graders) served.
 This competitive grant program is targeted to programs serving middle school students in grades 6, 7 and 8.Organizations applying for funding may serve students outside of this grade range but grant funds are specifically for middle school youth.